nicohfaye/prism-agent/README.md

-# prism-ai
+# prism-agent
-A multimodal Retrieval Augmented Generation AI pipeline built with langchain and chroma
+A sandboxed LangGraph agent with simple tool-calling abilities